craigkraft/craigkraft.github.io/_posts/2021-03-14-Pi-Day-On-the-Trail.md

 title: Pi Day on The Trail
 ---

-# Pi Day on The Trail
+# Pi Day on The Trail: Mica Mountain vs. Skinners

 This is a review of the "Skinners" minimalist shoe / outdoor slipper tested in a desert environment.

-## Mica Mountain vs. Skinners

 Mica picnic view area is a nice ramada to start your adventure.
 Tucked away in the desert you're getting into lots of dry sand, thorny cactus needles, rocks and pebbles of all kinds.